CosmicWeave/CogniFlow/AI_REFERENCE.md

 **Designed for Level:** [USER'S LEVEL HERE]

 **CONTENT REQUIREMENTS:**
+-   **Engaging & Curiosity-Driven:** All content must be written in an engaging style that sparks curiosity.
+Avoid a dry, academic, textbook-like tone.
+Use surprising facts, real-world scenarios, or narrative elements to make the material more memorable.
--   **Factual Accuracy:** All correct answers and explanations must be verifiable and factually correct.
+-   **Factual Accuracy:** All information must be factually correct and come from reliable, verifiable sources.
+-   **In-Depth Questions:** The questions should cover the topic comprehensively, moving beyond surface-level facts to ensure a deep understanding.
 -   **Relevance:** Questions must be directly pertinent to the chosen topic and appropriate for the specified level.
--   **Practical Application:** Frame questions to enable the user to put the learned information into practice.
 -   **Question Quantity:** Generate 10-100 high-quality questions.
 Do not include multiple questions that are essentially asking the same thing.
 -   **Clarity:** Questions must be easy to understand and unambiguous.
 -   **Problem-Solving Focus:** Prioritize questions that require applying knowledge to solve a problem.